 - Stafford Hamlet (formed December 2006)

 The Oregon Public Meetings Law (ORS 192) requires that meetings of advisory bodies be open to the public.
 A hamlet or village is a public body which makes decisions and recommendations, and therefore is subject to the Public Meetings Law.
-The Public Meetings Law requires that written minutes be taken at all meetings, and forwarded to the resident involvement desk as part of the county community planning organization recognition requirements.
+The Public Meetings Law requires that written minutes be taken at all meetings, and forwarded to the resident involvement desk as part of the county CPO recognition requirements.

 Role of Public & Government Affairs